 The Company Secretary is charged with facilitating CPT Global's corporate governance processes and so holds primary responsibility for ensuring that the Board processes and procedures run efficiently and effectively.
-The Company Secretary is accountable to the Board, through the Chairman, on all governance matters and reports directly to the Chairman as the representative of the Board.
-The Company Secretary is appointed and dismissed by the Board and all Directors have a right of access to the Company Secretary.
+The Company Secretary is accountable to the Board, through the Chair, on all governance matters and reports directly to the Chair as the representative of the Board.
+The Company Secretary is appointed and dismissed by the Board and all Directors have the right to access the Company Secretary.